 All Reliance brand logos are dominated by text: it is the basic element of the company’s identity.
 Moreover, “A” is presented as a relay tower, clearly seen in the first logo.

 How many emblems, so many fonts.
 That is, the telecommunications operator had two types of typefaces.
 Both are smooth, sans serifs from the Sans Serif category.
-This is where their similarity ends because, in the first case, the signs are wide and angular; in the second – high and sloping, except the triangle.
-The color scheme consists of a blue and red saturated spectrum.
+This is where their similarity ends: in the first case, the signs are wide and angular; in the second, high and sloping, except for the triangle.
+The color scheme consists of a saturated blue-and-red spectrum.
 The background is white.